Humans need fresh air

 Functional

 This is related to the practical aspects of connecting the inside to the outside.
-For example, like airing out a building or being able to act in connection with the weather and the house itself.
+For example, it is airing out a building or being able to act in connection with the weather and the house itself.

 Aesthetic

-This is from the perspective of the human body and its functions, i.e. regulating of body heat and odour, fresh air from activities in the house but also enjoyment of fresh breeze in a building.
+This is from the perspective of the human body and its functions, i.e., regulating body heat and odour, getting fresh air from activities in the house, and enjoying a fresh breeze in a building.

 Social

-This relates to care and impression, the elements that deal with our need for being in control, that is airing your home to provide health for close ones, the feeling of freedom by opening the windows and letting the fresh air in and the sounds and the scents in the house.
+This relates to care and impression, the elements that deal with our need for being in control, that is, airing your home to provide health for loved ones, the feeling of freedom by opening the windows and letting the fresh air in and the sounds and the scents in the house.

 Fresh air energises, improves and heals...